hapax/hapax.github.io/assets/chuzenji.md

 any properties of its own.
 It is in between, or around, but never "here".
 The day my bus rolled into town, it was swaddled in a blanket of fog and almost invisible;
-all around but nowhere to be seen.
+in all directions but nowhere to be seen.
 Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and rambling boardwalks.
 But the mass of cloud had settled onto the wetland as well as the lake,